 Many places around New Zealand offer a Grade 2 Course for Coast to Coast, and not all are created equal.
 Most providers have differing philosophies on what skills or experiences are of most benefit to you in this early stage.
 Due to this, program designs and layouts can be vastly different from one another when comparing providers.

 Although, I believe that Canterbury Kayaking’s Grade 2 Certificate Course is the best in the country, there are other providers that offer good programs.
 To make a general comparison, our grade 2 program has more of a focus on whitewater skills, rather than multisport speed.
 We teach you to roll, and promote confidence around the sorts of features that many people struggle with on race-day.

-However, what will make the biggest different to your overall success on race-day is probably not which grade 2 provider you chose, but how much quality river training you do after certification is complete.
+What will make the biggest difference to your overall success on race-day is how much quality river training you do after certification is complete.

-When booking, it’s also worth looking into what happens if weather or river-flows are not favourable on the dates you’ve chosen.
-Our courses run regardless of the weather due to our location options.
+When booking a course, it’s also worth thinking about what happens if weather or river-flows are not favourable on the dates you’ve chosen.
+Canterbury Kayaking courses run regardless of the weather due to our location options.
 But other providers may need to reschedule you, and this is quite common during the spring months.
 Check with the provider you’re considering, and factor this in, along with what happens if you don’t pass your certificate right away.